 - What system parameters were used in its startup job? - · What other CMASs does it communicate with? - What CICSplexes does it participate in managing?

 Common types of problem

-Common problems include abends, stalls and bottlenecks.
+Common problems include abends, stalls, bottlenecks, or problems with CICSPlex SM system-management functions.